Art Matters in Bishop

 “C5 Studios Community Arts Center is a creative hub in Bishop, California that aims to be an inspirational home for creative practice and culture, bringing a vibrant, contemporary arts experience to the region.” ~ C5 Studios Community Arts Center.

 This is the newest venture for the promotion and development of the arts in Bishop.
-The center will offer arts education, co-working studio spaces for local and visiting artists, an event and exhibition hall, and retail space for art and craft sales.
+The center offers arts education, co-working studio spaces for local and visiting artists, an event and exhibition hall, and retail space for art and craft sales.

 Founded by an all-female group of artists, the mission of the group is to, “Create.
 Connect, Converse, Construct, & Contribute” to the development of arts in the community.

-Located at 210 S. Warren street near downtown Bishop, the center is still undergoing the finishing touches on its premises.
-This will not, however, affect the group’s commitment to provide quality art education and classes and workshops are already on the schedule here.
+Located at 210 S. Warren street near downtown Bishop.
+This is a community-based center that strives to provide quality art education, classes and workshop.
+View the schedule here.

 This wonderful museum celebrates the rich history of the early settlers of the Owens Valley and tells of a time when the railroad station was the heart of a bustling western town.